 If you have diabetes you will normally be given plenty of advice about a healthy diet.
 A healthy diet provides health benefits in different ways.
-For example, it can lower cholesterol, help control your weight, and has plenty of vitamins, fibre and other nutrients which help to prevent certain diseases.
+For example, it can lower cholesterol and help control your weight.
+It also has plenty of vitamins, fibre and other nutrients which help to prevent certain diseases.

 Drink alcohol in moderation

 Too much alcohol can be harmful and can lead to an increase in blood pressure.
 You should not drink more than the recommended amount.
 That is, men should drink no more than 21 units of alcohol per week, no more than four units in any one day and have at least two alcohol-free days a week.
 Women should drink no more than 14 units of alcohol per week, no more than three units in any one day and have at least two alcohol-free days a week.
 Pregnant women and women trying to become pregnant should not drink alcohol at all.
 One unit is in about half a pint of normal-strength beer, or two thirds of a small glass of wine, or one small pub measure of spirits.